dhoer/chef-iedriver/README.md

 ### Cookbooks

 - ie
-- windows - used only when PowerShell 3 or greater is not installed
+- windows

 ## Usage

-Include recipe in cookbook or run list to install IEDriver and configures IE.
+Include recipe in cookbook or run list to install IEDriverServer and configure Internet Explorer.

 ### Attributes